Friday, March 14, 2025

 A theme for February

-February also seems to be the time the I can come into a set mindset of loving myself more as well.
-I don't know if I intentionally can't get myself to fall in line health and personal fitness wise in January due to principle or some other psychology but I surely never truly get my act together until February when it comes to a new exercise routine or cleaning up my diet.
+It's historically the time the I can come into a set mindset of loving myself more as well.
+I don't know if I intentionally can't get myself to fall in line health and personal fitness wise during January on principle or if some other hidden psychology is involved.
+I surely never truly get my act together until February.
+This year I've got a little ongoing social date with a girlfriend to walk outside two days a week.
+I'm working on hopping on my Peloton consistently every week too.

 Wednesday, February 07, 2024